robinmattern/FRDocs_dev01-robin/FRApps/fr020100_My-HTML-Custom.md

     <li> HAM: Hamburger Insert</li>
     <li> R:   Responsive Insert</li>
 </ul>
-Example:&nbsp;&nbsp;
+Example:&nbsp;&nbsp;<br>
 <img class="no-border" src="FRApps/assets/images/md-images/BasicBlocksInsertKeyImage1.jpg">

-<font color=red><b>This is dedious work.
+<font color=red><b>This is tedious work.
 We have repeated the process at every step so that you will be extra careful in where you paste the copied code.
 The repitition in itself is tedious but very important to end up with the custom app intended.</b></font>
 </div>
 <br>
 <div class="callout-tip"><b>2</b><br>